zkLinkProtocol/dapp-portal/hyperchains/README.md

 ### 🖊️ Configure automatically with form
 <details>
-<summary>📝 Fill out a simple form to configure the application.</summary>
+<summary>Fill out a simple form to configure the application.</summary>

-1. 📦 Make sure to install the dependencies:
+1. Make sure to install the dependencies:
     ```bash
     npm install
     ```